gitkraken/gk-browser-extension-docs/browser-extension/browser-extension-home.md

 ---

 The GitKraken Browser Extension bridges the gap between your repositories on GitHub, GitLab, Bitbucket, or Azure DevOps, and the GitKraken DevEx platform.
-It allows you to easily access pull requests in an organized view via the launchpad to know what needs to be worked on next and begin working with GitKraken.
+It allows you to easily access pull requests in an organized view via the launchpad to know what needs to be worked on next and begin working with the GitKraken DevEx platform.

 ***